-Old Fashioned Mining Camp provides family fun
+Old Fashioned Mining Camp Provides Family Fun

+Julian Gold Rush Days, which takes place April 1-2 from 10am-5pm, celebrates the discovery of gold in this mountain community and invites visitors to learn more about the town's history with a weekend of entertainment including:

+- Gold Panning

+- Tomahawk Throwing

+- Candle Dipping

+- Re-enactments

+- Arts and Crafts

+- Petting Zoo

+- Pony Rides, and more

-January 18, 2015- Julian Gold Rush Days, which takes place May 30-31 from 10am-4pm, celebrates the discovery of gold in this mountain community and invites visitors to learn more about its history with a weekend of entertainment including gold panning, tomahawk throwing demonstrations, historic skits, candle dipping and more.
-Held at the Julian Mining Company in Wynola, the old fashioned mining camp will offer free admission, vendors, an arts and crafts market, food and drink, a petting zoo, children's pioneer games, face painting, free parking and plenty of family fun.
+Held at the Julian Mining Company in Wynola, the old-fashioned mining camp will offer an arts and crafts market, food and drink, a petting zoo, children's pioneer games, face painting, free parking and plenty of family fun.
+Admission is \$3.00 for adults.
+Kids 12 and under are free.